 A few things to think about when assembling your application materials:

 - Letters of recommendation can also help address this issue of fit.
-Pick people who know you well and can make a connection between what they know about you and the learning outcomes of the program.
+Choose people who know you well, can speak to your ability to succed in grad school, and who can make a meaningful connection between what they know about you and the learning outcomes of the program.

 5. CREATE A WIN-WIN SITUATION AT WORK